 (8) A list of unused parts shall include all items removed from the vehicle.
 The list and the unused parts will be returned to the consumer.
 The consumer shall sign the list, entering a note that the signature either acknowledges receipt of the items or releases them for the retail dealer's disposal.

 (H) Related costs.
-RSC may require that the retail dealer include the following items in its bid/price submission:
+OOD may require that the retail dealer include the following items in its bid/price submission:

 (1) Pickup and delivery of the vehicle from and to the consumer.